yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-005_Empty_Password_Field.md

-# TC-005 – Verify that login fails when the Password field is left empty
+# TC-005 – Check if the system rejects the login when the Password field is empty

 ## 🧪 Test Steps
 1. Open the application